zhimin-z/agentapi/README.md

 agentapi server -- goose
 ```

-The OpenAPI schema is available in this repository: [openapi.json](openapi.json).
+An OpenAPI schema is available in [openapi.json](openapi.json).

 By default, the server runs on port 3284.
-Additionally, the server exposes an OpenAPI schema at http://localhost:3284/openapi.json.
-You may also inspect the available endpoints at http://localhost:3284/docs.
+Additionally, the server exposes the same OpenAPI schema at http://localhost:3284/openapi.json and the available endpoints in a documentation UI at http://localhost:3284/docs.

 There are 4 endpoints: